Approx. Rs 50 / KgGet Latest Price

 The rapid rise in the prevalence of diabetes has led to a great demand for foods containing complex carbohydrates with high dietary fiber levels and beneficial phytochemicals.
 Phytochemicals are a varied group of chemical compounds derived from plants, which are considered to be important factors in our capacity to combat the disease.
 All these components are usually found in the outer layer of the grain or the seed coat, and so, it is generally a good idea to consume whole grains.

 Finger millet is also rich in antioxidants, which have sort of become a byword in health books today.
-Antioxidants prevent excessive oxidation (how surprising!), which could otherwise cause cancer and aging because of cell damage.
+Antioxidants prevent excessive oxidation, which could otherwise cause cancer and aging because of cell damage.
 The phenolic acids, flavonoids, and tannins present in finger millet seed coats have very effective antioxidant properties.
-In general, it has been shown that people on millet-based diets have lower incidences of esophageal cancer than those on wheat or maize-diets.Ragi keeps you young:
+In general, it has been shown that people on millet-based diets have lower incidence of esophageal cancer than those on wheat or maize-diets.Ragi keeps you young:

 Aside from the phenolic content and antioxidants which are important factors in preventing aging, finger millet and Kodo millet have specifically shown potential in inhibiting cross-linking of collagen.
 Collagen cross-linking is the process by which cross-links form.Aside from the phenolic content and antioxidants which are important factors in preventing aging, finger millet and Kodo millet have specifically shown potential in inhibiting cross-linking of collagen.
 Collagen cross-linking is the process by which cross-links form.